 Single-term limits offer little leverage to evaluate seniority effects on floor access.
 Members wishing to return had to wait one term at least.
-It is remarkable that, despite this, 14 per cent of members had previous federal deputy experience.
+It is remarkable that, despite this, 14 percent of members had previous federal deputy experience.
 A hint that the removal of single-terms will not be shunned by lack of static ambition, as often happens.
 Freshmen spoke 1122 words per period on average, compared to 2019 for members with past terms in Congress.
-Member-periods with one past term made 44 per cent more speeches and spoke 68 per cent more words than those with none; with two past terms instead of one, 30 per cent more speeches and 48 per cent more words; but those with more than two past terms gave 33 per cent less speeches and 53 per cent fewer words than those with two.
+Member periods with one past term made 44 percent more speeches and spoke 68 percent more words than those with none; with two past terms instead of one, 30 percent more speeches and 48 percent more words; but those with more than two past terms gave 33 percent less speeches and 53 percent fewer words than those with two.
 This drop could be attributable to earlier recruitment of senior members, antedating competitive politics; or it could be due to higher likelihood that senior members occupy positions that might depress willingness to speak despite floor access possibilities.

 To analyze participation in floor debates, I fit multivariate regression models to words spoken.
 In the right side are status variables, member characteristics, and controls.
-Units are member-periods.
+Units are member periods.

 Status variables.
-A dummy for majority status indicates members from Morena in the 64th Legislature—the only party controlling over 50 per cent of seats.
+A dummy for majority status indicates members from Morena in the 64th Legislature—the only party controlling over 50 percent of seats.
 If debate is an (imperfect) substitute for legislative outcomes, then minority members demand more frequent floor participation (Proksch and Slapin 2015).
 On the contrary, if members put value on debate per se, the majority may demand it as much as others, possibly with better access to the floor.
 Next, a dummy for committee chair status.
 When producing a report, the chair has privileged access to the floor, and this should translate into more speech.
 A dummy for party leader status completes this set.
 Leaders allocate party speakers.
 Whether or not they take advantage of this privilege remains an open question, a good leader ought to distribute the goodies, or risk removal.

 Member variables.
 Aside from woman and seniority, regressors in this group include SMD, a dummy equal one for members elected in single-member districts.
 Systematic differences in members’ pork requests are attributable to the method of election (Kerevell 2015), which may also translate into higher demand for access to the floor.
-I also interact this regressor with a dummy indicating the 64th Legislature, which dropped single-term limits (SMD x reelection).
+I also interact this regressor with a dummy indicating the 64th Legislature, which dropped single-term limits (SMD x re-election).
 The more personal vote should generate higher demand for floor access.
 Party size is the percentage of seats the member’s party holds.
 Larger parties must divide the slot that all parties get to take the floor among more members, and this should show up as a negative regression coefficient.
 And a dummy suplente controls for substitute members.
 Regressors exclude members’ ages due to incomplete data, and party ideology, which made no difference in the estimates.

 Other controls.
 Also in the right side are dummies for the 62nd and 64th terms (the 60th is the baseline) and another for extraordinary periods.
 Finally, with the option to take leaves of absence and have suplentes take over, some members served incomplete periods.
 The exposure is a member’s tenure, the number of days served in the period, logged.
 Higher exposure offers more opportunities for floor access.
 Unlike other chapters, models exclude party fixed effects, they made no substantive difference in the estimates reported.